Glass Works is a set of Kontakt instruments which collects together 3 rare musical instruments which use glass to generate sound:

 The Soniccouture Glass Armonica instrument features 3 alternate round-robin layers with expressive key-off samples.
 Use either the mod-wheel or velocity to add the sound of natural pressure to the sound.

 The Soniccouture Cristal instrument uses 2.5GB of stereo samples spread over 4 octaves.
 6 different articulations (with 3 alternate layers each) make the instrument burst with expression: sustain: soft & hard, Accent, percussion: hard & soft mallet, SFX.

 The ‘Flame’ - the steel sheet that amplifies the sound - is modelled using convolution technology, so you can add as much or little of the effect as required.

 The Cloud Chamber Bowls kontakt instrument contains 1.38 GB of stereo samples.
 10 x 3 velocity layers ensure a seamless dynamic response.
-Switch between hard and soft mallets for a different timbre, and generate random sequences with the KSP Jammer module.
+Switch between hard and soft mallets for a different timbre, and Bowed for a sustained pad-like sound.
 The tuning of the CCB can be switched from the original random tuning to a more usable chromatic (C1-C5) range.